ClaperCo/docs/self-hosting/prerequisites.md

 # Prerequisites

 You can choose to run Claper directly in your server environment or use Docker to run it in a container.
-If you decide **to not use Docker**, you need to have the following prerequisites:
+If you decide **not to use Docker**, you need to have the following prerequisites:

 - Postgres >= 15
 - Elixir >= 1.16.2